 Income Protection Insurance for farmers and rural workers

 In the past, this type of insurance has been almost impossible to obtain in the agricultural sector as the work is classed as high-risk.
 However, more recently some providers have relaxed their underwriting requirements making cover more affordable for farmers and rural workers.
-Also, there are now are some insurers who offer an ‘own occupation’ basis to farmworkers, which means a claim is more likely to be paid.
+Also, there are now some insurers who offer an ‘own occupation’ basis to farmworkers, which means a claim is more likely to be paid.

 Our specialist agricultural team alongside our Independent Financial Adviser can recommend the best cover for your situation.

 We can help you with Income Protection Insurance

 Before deciding whether or not this type of cover is right for you, you should seek advice from our experts.
 To discuss your requirements, please contact our Wealth Planning team on firstname.lastname@example.org or 01295 250401 or contact us here.